 Few things can strike fear in the heart of a newly adoptive parent like the thought of talking with their child about their adoption story.
 We know that it's so very important and we don't want to get it wrong!
 So how exactly do you tell your child that they are adopted?
-After walking with many adoptive parents as an Adoption Consultant, studying informative adoption research, listening to the voices of adult adoptees and adoption social workers, and caring for my own children that were adopted, I've seen 9 important components that are essential to telling your child their adoption story.
+After walking with many adoptive parents as an adoption consultant, studying informative adoption research, listening to the voices of adult adoptees and adoption social workers, and caring for my own children that were adopted, I've seen 9 important components that are essential to telling your child their adoption story.

 How To Tell Your Child That They Were Adopted: 9 Essentials